r0fls/reinhardt/README.md

 # reinhardt

 This is a golang MVC modeled loosely off of Django.
-Still in pre-alpha.

 ### Quick setup